AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek24.md

 !["Image of esc-configurator.com"](/img/junior/juniorweek24/esc.png)

 I spent Tuesday soldering and debugging the 2.5V voltage reference for the ADC.
-It is by far the smallest component I've ever soldered and I ended up using the hot plate to solder it, as the hot air gun would blow the part away even on it's lowest air setting.
+It is by far the smallest component I've ever soldered and I ended up using the hot plate to solder it, as the hot air gun would blow the part away even on its lowest air setting.

 !["Image of the front of the new Power Distribution Board"](/img/junior/juniorweek24/front.webp)

 !["Image of the back of the new Power Distribution Board"](/img/junior/juniorweek24/back.jpg)

-On Wednesday I began soldering on the other components, and after school Shane and I discovered that the ADC has it's own voltage reference and no VREF pin...
+On Wednesday I began soldering on the other components, and after school Shane and I discovered that the ADC has its own voltage reference and no VREF pin...
 So the voltage reference on the PCB is useless.

 We also discovered that the ROV is broken.
-During the process of once more reducing votlage drop, something broke and I2C stopped working.
+During the process of once more reducing voltage drop, something broke and I2C stopped working.
 I *think* that the problem is with the 9-axs IMU, but I am not 100% sure and need to do some additional debugging.